Europe East ATLAS of Plucked Instruments

 tambura Farkaš

-The tuning head is flat with a sideways curl.
+The tuning head is flat with a sideways curl to the right.
 The tuning machines are of the tamburitza type (see under Croatia), with a curly metal coverplate on the front (which has some resemblance with the Stauffer guitar - see guitars1).
-All four strings (in two double courses) are tuned the same.
+All four metal strings (in two double courses) are tuned the same.
+They run over a small loose bridge to two metal pins at the bottom of the body.

 Playing is with the fingers strumming both strings, to accompany folk singing or other stringed instruments.